SethHartman13/Avrae-Aliases-Snippets/Aliases/lfg/lfg.md

 ## Current Plans
 - Allow advantage to be displayed in passives (still needing to verify if possible)
-- Currently in the process to obtain the license to refer to the Observant feat
-- Implement better dictionary key searcher
-    - Checks for multiple matches
-    - Sifts through multiple matches and checks for exact match

 ## Settings Server Variable